 Today we are going to explore LinkedIn search limits and the work around this.

-That means that even if your LinkedIn search result brings 11k profiles in total, unfortunately, you can only view the first 100 pages.
+That means that if your LinkedIn search result brings up 11k profiles, you can only view the first 100 pages with a basic LinkedIn profile.
 But what if you want to view ALL of the 11k profiles?

 Luckily, if you have Dux-Soup, you can use some of these techniques to widen the search.

-Let’s get back to my previous example and say you got 11k results from your LinkedIn search.
+Let’s get back to my previous example of 11k results from your LinkedIn search.
 If you’re using LinkedIn properly (which I am sure you are), you should think smart and ask yourself if all of these 11k profiles are definitely relevant to your business?
 Probably not.

 That’s why it is important to select the right target market and filter the results to show only the best and the most relevant ones.

 To achieve this, you can simply turn on "Expert Mode" in the Dux-Soup Options menu under the User tab.

 To set up a search, open a new tab and click on the Dux-Soup icon and select 'Search':

 This is where you can play around with the filters and find the best target market.
 For example, let’s say you are a digital marketing company looking to connect with electronic and IT companies in the USA.